RyanWoodward84/Portfolio/README.md

-# Portfolio
-Repository showcasing coding projects

-# Ryan Woodward Portfolio
+# Ryan Woodward
+# rwoodward84@gmail.com

-This portfolio contains projects intended to showcase various computer science knowledge
+This portfolio contains projects intended to showcase various computer science knowledge and projects that have been completed.

-##Table of Contents

-- C++
-  - BeanMachine
-- Java
-  - NameWeightHeight